 Walking on to the grass, they each turned to look at their boat; comfortably balanced between a collection of boxes and an earth mound.

 Today marked the fourth year they practised fishing on dry land.
 How much they knew and learned since then!

-The three men ingored these old fishermen, just as they had too ignored their lack of catch; and quickly moved on.
+The three men ignored these old fishermen, just as they had too ignored their own lack of catch, and quickly moved on.
 They instead remarked to themselves how one day their comprehensive knowledge, hard work and passion will quickly surpass the abilities of these antiquated fishermen who remained on the pier.

-At home, the three men settled into their routines; to affirm their zeal for fishing.
+At home, the three men settled into their routines to affirm their zeal for fishing.
 One had cut out the latest articles and sketches from the Fisherman’s Digest to add to his scrapbook.
-Another practised casting his fishing rod, trialling a new technique devised and meticulously journaling his findings.
+Another practised casting his fishing rod, trialling a new technique he devised and proceeded to meticulously journal his findings.
 The latter pleased himself with the quality of the photographs he took of himself and his friends fishing.
-Energetically, he wrote letters to his friends and sent them the photographs; for everyone to admire their choice of profession.
+Energetically, he wrote letters to his friends and sent them the photographs, for everyone to admire their choice of profession.

 Sailing past the old fishermen in their ramshackle boats; the three men cast their fishing rods and waited to catch their fish.

 Later that day they returned with no fish in hand.

 Instead the three men were only rewarded with the sun bearing down on their necks.
 The restless sea provided them only sickness and trepidation.
 Their ingenious casting techniques had only resulted in losing some of their fishing rods to the vast, salty expanse.
 Their expertly crafted hooks failed to attach to their fishing lines; their bait expensive and barely used.